When you head over to the Transactions page of Sisu, you'll notice a column for "status".

 Here are each of the statuses and how they work:

-Listing Expired: If you have a Listing Expiration Date set and that date passes, then the status will change to "Listing Expired".
+LISTING EXPIRED: If you have a Listing Expiration Date set and that date passes (and the listing is not under contract or closed), then the status will change to "Listing Expired".

 Marking a transaction as lost when you lose a client, rather than deleting the transaction, is important because these lost transactions (i.e. completely lost clients) play a crucial role in your reporting and conversion ratios—you need to be able to see how many clients you are losing, and where you are losing them in order to improve processes.